MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/rest/python.md

 ms.author: scottwhi
 ---

-# Quickstart: Search for images using the Bing Image Search REST API and Python
+# Quickstart: Search for images using Bing Image Search REST API and Python

-Use this quickstart to learn how to send search requests to the Bing Image Search API.
+Use this quickstart to learn how to send search requests to Bing Image Search API.
 This Python application sends a search query to the API, and displays the URL of the first image in the results.
 Although this application is written in Python, the API is a RESTful web service compatible with most programming languages.

 To run this example as a Jupyter notebook on [MyBinder](https://mybinder.org), select the **launch binder** badge: